Madhu15901/SalonBook/replit.md

-# Luxura Salon Application
+# King Professional Salon Application

 ## Overview

-This is a modern full-stack web application for a luxury beauty salon called "Luxura Salon".
+This is a modern full-stack web application for a luxury beauty salon called "King Professional Salon".
 The application provides a sophisticated online presence with appointment booking, contact inquiries, service showcases, and customer testimonials.
 Built with React/TypeScript frontend and Express.js backend, it offers a seamless user experience for both customers and salon management.

 ## User Preferences